Romany, Shukla cop gold in RBC 15K - Trinidad and Tobago Newsday

 Shukla, who was 19th overall, topped the women's section with a time of one hour, two minutes and 28 seconds.
 Chantel Le Maitre was second in 1:04.39, Shardie Mahabir placed third in 1:05.15, while Zara Suite-Stewart (1:10.02) and Christine Regis (1:10.28) rounded off the top five.

-There was a also a 5K race, with Tafari Waldron prevailing in 15 minutes and 49 seconds, followed by Donnell Francis (16 minutes and 19 seconds), Shay Gonzales (16 minutes and 41 seconds), Omare Thompson (16 minutes and 53 seconds) and Jean-Marc Granderson (17 minutes and 16 seconds).
+There was also a 5K race, with Tafari Waldron prevailing in 15 minutes and 49 seconds, followed by Donnell Francis (16 minutes and 19 seconds), Omare Thompson (16 minutes and 53 seconds), Jean-Marc Granderson (17 minutes and 16 seconds) and Mark Dwarika (17 minutes and 48 seconds).

-Among the women, Isis Gaskin was golden with a time of 17 minutes and 41 seconds, with Aniqah Bailey (18 minutes and 34 seconds), Kaya Rankine Beadle (20 minutes and 34 seconds), Lorennys Mendoza (20 minutes and 35 seconds) and April Francis (20 minutes and 41 seconds) trailing.
+Among the women, Aniqah Bailey was golden with a time of 18 minutes and 34 seconds, with Kaya Rankine Beadle (20 minutes and 34 seconds), April Francis (20 minutes and 41 seconds) and Isis Gaskin (22 minutes and one second).

 Comments